You’re sitting at your desk, staring at your computer. You have a pile of math homework to start. But you just can’t; you’re dreading it.

 1. Implement math in your daily routine

 The old saying, “practice makes perfect” rings true for math.
 There are a few easy ways you can practice math while doing daily tasks.
-These tips come from faculty from the Primavera Learning Center:
+These tips come from Primavera faculty:

 - When you go to the grocery store, try adding up all the items in your cart and see if the total you got is what shows up at the cash register.